Generative Adversarial Network for Future Hand Segmentation from Egocentric Video: Experiments

 \subsection{Discussion}

 \textbf{Visualization}.\ We visualize the results from both our method \textit{EgoGAN} and the best baseline \textit{FlowTrans} on EPIC-Kitchens in Fig.~\ref{fig:handvis}.
-Even though our proposed problem of future hand segmentation from egocentric video poses a formidable challenge in computer vision, our method can more accurately predict the hand region of future frames, capture the hand shape and poses compared to FlowTrans.
+Even though our proposed problem of future hand segmentation from egocentric video poses a formidable challenge in computer vision, our method can more accurately predict the hand region of future frames compared to FlowTrans, together with capturing the hand shape and poses.
 Notably, as the uncertainty increases with the anticipation time, our model may produce blurry predictions, yet can still robustly localize the hand region.
-We provide additional visualizations in supplementary materials.
+The video demo in our supplementary material also suggests that our approach can produce satisfying results even when there are drastic hand and head movements.
+We conjecture that our model can better forecast the scene context change driven by head motion, and thereby more accurately predicts future hand masks.

 \textbf{Remarks}.\ To summarize, our quantitative results indicate that future head motion carries important information for future hand movements.
 We show that explicitly modeling the underlying distribution of possible future hand movements with a GAN enables the model to predict the future hand masks more accurately.
 Another important takeaway is that our method is more effective than directly using a GAN for predicting future hand masks, as reported in Table~\ref{table:ablation}.
 Furthermore, our visualizations demonstrate that our method can effectively predict future hand masks.